Blepharitis Treatment in Ayurveda

 - Sourashtri netrabindu

 Blepharitis is the inflammation of the eyelids.
 They may appear red, swollen, or feel like they are burning.
-Patient may have flakes or oily particles wrapped at the base of your eyelashes too.
+The Patient may have flakes or oily particles wrapped at the base of your eyelashes too.
 Blepharitis is a common disorder occurs when the oil glands can sometimes become clogged or irritated, which can trigger certain eyelid disorders.
 This leads to irritated and red eyes.
 It is not contagious.

-Blepharitis usually involves that part of the eyelid from where the eyelashes grow and affects both eyelids.
+Blepharitis usually involves that part of the eyelid from where the eyelashes grow and affect both eyelids.
 Blepharitis commonly occurs when tiny oil glands located near the base of the eyelashes become clogged.
 Several diseases and conditions can cause blepharitis.

 Blepharitis can be divided anatomically into anterior and posterior blepharitis.
 Anterior blepharitis refers to inflammation mainly centered around the skin, eyelashes, and lash follicles, while the posterior variant involves the meibomian gland orifices, meibomian glands, tarsal plate, and blepharo-conjunctival junction.